-If you have a decent Qantas Point balance of 100,000 points and no immediate plans to use them, then we’re here to help!
+If you have a decent balance of around 100,000 Qantas Points and need some inspiration for what to do with them, then we’re here to help!

-Arguably one of the best and quickest redemptions to use Qantas Points for glamorous travel, Emirates flies from Melbourne and Brisbane to Auckland and Sydney to Christchurch daily on their A380 fleet, which features an onboard shower for First Class passengers.
+This is arguably one of the best and quickest redemptions to use Qantas Points for glamorous travel.
+Emirates flies Sydney to Christchurch daily on their A380 superjumbo, which features an onboard shower for First Class passengers.

-When flying First out of Sydney or Melbourne, you’ll get access to the excellent Qantas International First Lounges; Brisbane also has a new shared lounge for First and Business passengers.
+When flying Emirates First out of Sydney, you’ll get access to the excellent Qantas International First Lounge.

-Fly between the East and West Coast return in a modern Qantas A330 Business Suite (72,000)
+Jet between the coasts in a modern Qantas A330 Business seat (83,000 return)

-We are ridiculously lucky with the quality of Business Class cabins in the market here in Australia, with both Qantas and Virgin Australia on another level to many other carriers globally.
-This is the cream of the world’s domestic Business Class crop.
+We are quite lucky with the quality of Business Class cabins in the market here in Australia—Qantas and Virgin Australia are on another level compared to many overseas carriers.

-Jump around Asia in Cathay Pacific First Class (from 26,000 one-way)
+Jet around Asia in Cathay Pacific First Class (64,500 one-way)

 This cabin is flown exclusively on the Boeing 777-300ER, with six open suites in a private 1-1-1 configuration.

-It is renowned for its wide seat and excellent lounge access options, including The Wing and The Pier lounges when departing from Hong Kong Airport.
+It is renowned for its wide seat and excellent lounge access options, including The Wing and The Pier lounges when departing from Hong Kong.

 Learn how to make a booking in our beginner’s guide to using points on Cathay Pacific flights.